 That’s a Wrap

-When choosing the between the best online teaching platforms, remember to do your research: consider the time restrictions, monthly costs, and marketing features available.
+When choosing between the best online teaching platforms, remember to do your research: consider the time restrictions, monthly costs, and marketing features available.

 The success of your course ultimately relies on the quality of your content and how well you can market yourself.

 A platform is just that, a platform.
-Yes, it’s a branded, engaging, interactive piece of media with your personal insights and experience, but it still needs planning, market research, development, and most importantly, marketing.
+Yes, it’s a branded, engaging, interactive piece of media with your insights and experience, but it still needs planning, market research, development, and most importantly, marketing.